 Member New Mexico Bar

-David Stout teaches in the first-year Elements of Legal Argumentation course.
+David Stout teaches in the Legal Analysis and Communication program.
 He was born and raised in Albuquerque and is a 1982 graduate of the University of New Mexico School of Law.
 He has been a practicing lawyer for 28 years, following a two year clerkship with Judge Santiago E. Campos of the U.S. District Court for the District of New Mexico.